libgd/libgd/src/readme.txt

    gd is a graphics library.
-It allows your code to quickly draw images complete with lines, arcs, text, multiple colors, cut and paste from other images, and flood fills, and write out the result as a .PNG file.
-This is particularly useful in World Wide Web applications, where .PNG is one of the formats accepted for inline images by most browsers.
+It allows your code to quickly draw images complete with lines, arcs, text, multiple colors, cut and paste from other images, and flood fills, and write out the result as a PNG or JPEG file.
+This is particularly useful in World Wide Web applications, where PNG and JPEG are two of the formats accepted for inline images by most browsers.

    gd is not a paint program.
 If you are looking for a paint program, you are looking in the wrong place.
 If you are not a programmer, you are